Iranian energy crisis

 Despite ongoing power shortages, Iran continues to export electricity, with a surge of nearly 92% in the first four months of 2023 compared to the same period in 2022.

 The crisis has put stop to 50% of industry.

 In January and February 2025 constant global shutdowns were conducted with the schools as well as Iranian industries.

 Since February 2025, Iran has been suffering from daily blackouts, each lasting for 3-4 hours.

-The energy shortage does not equally effect all segmants of the population.
-For example, in Teheran, northern neighbourhoods experiencing only 1% of outages while poorer southern districts endured 32%.
+The energy shortage does not equally affect all segments of the population.
+For example, in Tehran, northern neighbourhoods have been experiencing only 1% of outages while poorer southern districts endured 32%.

-The dual crises condition have led to dire food shortages and 2025 Iranian protests and mass transportations sector labor strikes.
+The dual crises conditions have led to dire food shortages and 2025 Iranian protests and mass transportations sector labor strikes.

+In December 2025 Iran introduced imported water from northern neighboring countries and Afghanistan.
+It also established Strategic Energy Management Agency Organization.
+Ayatollah Ali Khamenei ordered people reducing consumption of food, bread, water, energy and fuel.

+2026 Iran war

+In May 2026 Iranian regime reported that they will introduce rolling blackouts.
+Blackouts were rolled out in July as well with threat advisory.

+2025 Post-war

+By November 80% of wetlands were reported to have dried up.

+Masoud Pezeshkian urged Iranian capital relocation.

+The government signed a plan with Russia to build 4 nuclear power plants for deal worth $25 billion.

+As of November 2025 Tehran faced water shortage.
+In his speech Khamenei said people must go to God for rain.
+The government raised gas prices to 5000.
+Government also constantly shutdown schools, banks and public offices nationally due to air pollution from mazut.

-Power shortages and energy imbalance
+Power shortages

 In the winter of 2024 Iran experienced its most severe energy crisis in decades, with frequent power outages and disruptions to natural gas supplies.
 The authorities announced widespread closures of schools, universities, and government offices, and shopping centers in the capital Tehran and 17 Iranian provinces to save energy.
 Numerous highways and streets experienced blackouts, including a 24-hour power outage on the critical Haraz road, which connects Tehran to northern cities.
 Many schools switched to remote learning, while others remain closed across several provinces.

 In the summer of 2024, Iran's electricity shortage was estimated at around 14,000 megawatts, equivalent to twice the total electricity production of Azerbaijan.
 Previous estimates by the Ministry of Energy and the Majlis Research Center indicated that Iran needed to add 5,000 megawatts (7%) to its electricity production annually to avoid shortages.
-However, official statistics show that this target wasnot met in recent years.
+However, official statistics show that this target was not met in recent years.
 In total, the energy imbalance in 2024 was about 300 million cubic meters a day.

 Iran's energy supply is unreliable, with frequent blackouts and shortages affecting daily life, industries, and essential services.